spencertipping/tau/m/fabric.md

 **NOTE:** boundary IO operators should `close` file descriptors after sending them via UNIX socket (and should hard-fail if we're trying to send FDs over other types of connections).

+## Dynamic fabric
+Each node has an _n_-ary "fabric modification operator" that accepts records that modify the connection topology.

+**Q:** what's the core data structure here?

+**Q:** is there any automatic memory management -- i.e. do abandoned operators automatically get GC'd somehow?
+(Sure, it's possible they do if individual clients are multiplexed and use _τ_ to punctuate atomic changes.)

 ## Scheduler logic
 A few high-level considerations: